 |Year||Runners||Winners||Win S/R||P/L Exc||ROI Exc||P/L to SP||ROI to SP|

 Pretty good results, but you can improve on them, although just sticking to the above variables gives you a decent profit each year and a good SR, but if you want to improve on them, although you will have less selections, then just use the top 19 performing racetracks for favourites on heavy ground.

-Not only do these produce very good profits on Betfair you can also profit with SP, which is great for those of you who still bet with just a bookmaker.
+Not only do these produce very good profits on the betting exchanges you can also profit with SP, which is great for those of you who still bet with just a bookmaker.